jessicarush/javascript-notes/iterators.md

 ## forEach()

-The `forEach()` method calls a provided function once for each element in an array, in order. `forEach()` loops through the array and executes the callback function for each element.
-During each execution, the current element is passed as an argument to the callback function.
+The `forEach()` loops through an array and executes a provided function for each element.
+During each execution, the current array element is passed as an argument to the callback function.

 ```javascript
 const myArray = ['bob', 'rick', 'morty'];